Meet Our Clergy

 Having assisted at St Augustine’s on a regular basis for several years the decision was made that he should be added to the staff in an official capacity.

-He lives on the Isle of Sheppey and has a large family with six children and six grandchildren, who help to keep him occupied!
+He lives on the Isle of Sheppey and has a large family with six children, six grandchildren, and a great-grandson, who help to keep him occupied!

 From All Saints day (1st November 2020) Louis joined us as our permanent organist at St Augustine’s.
 Organs also feature In his “day” job – he works for a long established firm of organ builders in Kent.